 In Queensland, it is common for personal injury law firms to offer their clients a no-win no-fee costs agreement when representing their legal rights.
-The value of a no-win, no-fee cost arrangement is that injured people can access expert legal advice they otherwise might not afford.
+The value of a no-win, no-fee cost arrangement is that injured people can access legal advice they otherwise might not afford.

 What is a No Win No Fee Legal Agreement?